-Tapeworm - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata ; Taenia solium ; Taeniasis
+Tapeworm infection - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata ; Taenia solium ; Taeniasis

-Tapeworm is an intestinal infection with the tapeworm parasite found in beef or pork.
+Beef or pork tapeworm infection is an infection with the tapeworm parasite found in beef or pork.

 Adults and children with pork tapeworm can infect themselves if they have poor hygiene.
 They can ingest tapeworm eggs they pick up on their hands while wiping or scratching their anus or the skin around it.

 Those who are infected can expose other people to T. solium eggs, usually through food handling.

 Tapeworm infection usually does not cause any symptoms.
 Some people may have abdominal discomfort.

 People often realize they are infected when they pass segments of the worm in their stool, especially if the segments are moving.

 Exams and Tests

 Tests that may be done to confirm diagnosis of an infection include:

 A complete blood count (CBC) test measures the following:The number of red blood cells (RBC count)The number of white blood cells (WBC count)The tota...